analysiscenter/cardio/docs/index.rst

     import cardio

-Installation as a project repository:
+Installation as a project repository
 --------------------------------------

 When cloning repo from GitHub use flag ``--recursive`` to make sure that ``Dataset`` submodule is also cloned::